tiwary660/Healthcare-Analytics-Dashboard/replit.md

 ## Overview

-This is a Streamlit-based healthcare analytics dashboard that provides comprehensive patient data analysis, risk assessment, and hospital efficiency monitoring.
-The application offers multi-page navigation with dedicated sections for dashboard analytics, machine learning-powered risk assessment, data upload capabilities, and automated report generation.
-It serves healthcare administrators and clinical staff by providing insights into patient outcomes, hospital performance metrics, and predictive analytics for readmission risks.
+This is an advanced Streamlit-based healthcare analytics dashboard that provides comprehensive patient data analysis, risk assessment, and hospital efficiency monitoring with enhanced interactive visualizations.
+The application features multi-page navigation with dedicated sections for dashboard analytics, machine learning-powered risk assessment, data upload capabilities, automated report generation, and a new advanced analytics section with interactive presentation slides.
+It serves healthcare administrators and clinical staff by providing insights into patient outcomes, hospital performance metrics, predictive analytics for readmission risks, and immersive 3D visualizations for complex data analysis.

 ## User Preferences